 - Ensuring that HPDs are used and maintained as originally intended and in accordance with instructions provided.

 Employees are responsible for wearing and maintaining HPDs as instructed and shall follow any procedures required as administrative controls.
 Employees enrolled in the HCP shall participate in annual training programs and the medical surveillance program, which includes baseline and annual audiometric testing.

 Identification of Hazardous Noise Areas

 All noise monitoring will be conducted by EHRS.
-The monitoring of employees for noise exposure is made up of two parts, area and personal monitoring.
+The monitoring of employees for noise exposure is made up of two parts, personal and area monitoring.
 Area measurements are generally obtained first.
+Area measurements are spot or time-weighted measurements of noise in work areas or noise emitted close to sources, such as equipment.
 If noise levels are at or above 80 dBA, personal monitoring using dosimeters is then performed.
-Sample data sheets will be used to record monitoring data for both area and personal noise monitoring results.
-EHRS will provide observation of the monitoring to employees who work in the area.
+Personal dosimetry is the preferred method for determination of the need for enrollment of employees in the HCP, but either personal dosimetry, area monitoring, or qualitative observation may be used for enrollment decisions.
+Sample data sheets will be used to record monitoring data for both personal and area noise monitoring results.
+EHRS will provide observation of the monitoring to employees who work in the area and their supervisors.

-In an area survey, measurements of environmental noise levels are recorded using a sound level meter to identify work areas where employees' exposures may be above hazardous levels, and where more thorough exposure monitoring may be needed.
-Area monitoring is conducted using a calibrated sound level meter set to the A scale, slow response.
+In an area survey, measurements of environmental noise levels are recorded using a sound level meter to identify work areas and specific sources of noise where employees' exposures may be above hazardous levels, and where more thorough exposure monitoring may be needed.
+Area monitoring is conducted using a calibrated sound level meter set to the A-scale, slow response.
 Within the area of interest, several different locations will be measured.
-Typical measurement locations would include:
+Typical measurement locations include:

 - In the hearing zone at the employee's normal work location.